-- 1 Purpose of the Report - 1.1 To report on the Treasury Management borrowing and investment performance for 2010/2011. - 2 Description of Decision - 2.1 The Committee is requested to note the Treasury Management performance for 2010/2011. - 3 Introduction - 3.1 This report sets out the annual borrowing and investment performance for the financial year 2010/2011 in accordance with the requirements of the Treasury Management Policy and Strategy approved by Council on 3rd March 2010.
+- 3.1 Sunderland City Council performs the treasury management function on behalf of the Authority, as lead authority. - 3.2 This report sets out the annual borrowing and investment performance for the financial year 2010/2011 in accordance with the requirements of the Treasury Management Policy and Strategy approved by the Authority on 22nd March 2010.
 The Treasury Management Strategy comprises a Borrowing and an Investment Strategy.
-These set out the Council's policies for managing its borrowing and investments. - 3.2 The Strategy complies with best practice and incorporates the recommendations included in the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management.
-The Code of Practice was revised in November 2009 in the light of increased global turbulence in financial markets and the default on investments in Icelandic banks in 2008.
+These set out the Authority's policies for managing its borrowing and investments. - 3.3 The Strategy complies with best practice and incorporates the recommendations included in the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management.